Restfulbee37/MC-Paper-Fabric/README.md

 # Minecraft Paper Fabric
 Hybrid Minecraft Server combining both Paper and Fabric using Velocity Proxy.
 It supports Dynmap using one web UI with LiveAtlas and supports multi-paper worlds using the Multiverse Plugin.

+**Versions:** Currently tested on 1.21.4, this may work with other versions of Minecraft assuming plugins and mods are changed accordingly.
+However they have not been tested.

 ## Overview
 MC-Paper-Fabric is a Docker-based setup that enables a hybrid Minecraft server environment, integrating:
 - **Paper Server**: For high-performance player optimised worlds, features plugin support.
 Good for things like player Hubs or vanilla Minecraft worlds.